-As part of the FLUXUS Festival’s Noon to Midnight, on Saturday, June 1, the talents of these three artists will join forces in the production of Lang’s vocal work crowd out at the Walt Disney Concert Hall in Los Angeles. crowd out was first performed in England by the Birmingham Contemporary Music Group in 2014.
-This will be Chamblas’ first time working with the LA Phil, bringing a choreographer’s perspective to its West Coast premiere.
+As part of the FLUXUS Festival’s Noon to Midnight, on Saturday, June 1, the talents of David Lang, Lesley Leighton and Dimitri Chamblas will join forces in the production of Lang’s vocal work “crowd out” at the Walt Disney Concert Hall in Los Angeles. “crowd out” was first performed in England by the Birmingham Contemporary Music Group in 2014.

 “The history of the piece” Chamblas said. “is that David Lang was in Europe for one of his concerts and while walking in the street, he saw a large crowd of people going in the same direction.”
 Lang became very intrigued with this and decided to follow them.
-“It happened that those people were going into a stadium and because he had the evening off decided to buy a ticket to find out what it was.”
+“It happened that those people were going into a stadium.
+He had the evening off and decided to buy a ticket to find out what it was.”
 Chamblas went on to explain that the crowd was headed to a soccer game.
 Soccer was not one of Lang’s interests, but Chamblas explained that while inside the stadium “instead of Lang watching the sport, he decided to listen to the match.
-He turned his ears on and to listen to it as if it were a masterful music piece or as if it was an opera.”
-He said.
-“All that audience was like whispering, shouting and yelling, and then there was all this tension, and then a goal.
-Then everyone became a community.”
+He turned his ears on and to listen to it as if it were a masterful music piece or as if it was an opera.
+The supporters were whispering, shouting and yelling, building up tension until the climax of a goal.
+At that moment, everyone became a community.”

-Previously, the performances of crowd out have taken place in large public places such as malls or open plaza areas.
-This will be the first time it has been performed inside a concert hall.
+Previously, the performances of “crowd out” have taken place in large public places such as malls or open plaza areas.
+This was the first time it has been performed inside a concert hall.
 Chamblas said that the reason he was asked to direct the production “was really the thinking of how a piece like this could be staged in a theater.
-How do you consider how the theater will change the piece, where are we going to put the singers and are we going to put them on the stage?”
-He went on to explain that all the production elements of theater were discussed, such as costumes that are associated with the dramatization of a performance.
+How will the theater change the piece?
+Where will be the singers?
+On stage?”
+All the production elements associated with theater were discussed, such as costumes instrumental in the dramatization of a performance.

 “Very quickly” Chamblas said.
 “I decided that the piece will change the theater rather than the theater changing the piece.”
 He wanted to create a similar experience that the audience had in large public spaces.
-“I didn’t want to have the singers on the stage with all that distance between them and the audience.
+“I didn’t want to have the singers on the stage creating a distance between them and the audience.
 I wanted to keep that human element and create that feeling of one single crowd.”

-Chamblas hopes to get rid of any and all artificial elements that will detract from the feeling of one large group of people living, moving and breathing inside a single space.
-He explained that Lang’s piece is a powerful work by itself with a thousand vocalists singing or speaking words.
-He asked himself, why would he put any other dramatic elements on top of it?
-He felt that his job was to analyze what crowd out was about, and to banish all the ideas that he usually brings when he creates a piece in the theater.
+Chamblas got rid of any and all artificial elements that would distract from the feeling of one large group of people living, moving and breathing inside a single space.
+He explained that Lang’s piece is a powerful work by itself with a thousand vocalists singing or speaking words and didn’t want to add any other dramatic elements.
+He felt that his job was to analyze what “crowd out” was about, and to banish all the ideas that he usually brings when he creates a piece in the theater.

-He explained that the results of his work will be sort of invisible because of its simplicity.
+He stated that the results of his work would be invisible because of its simplicity.
 When asked to explain, Chamblas said, “It is really all about the body.
-It’s about the human and the breath and I didn’t want to have anything else on top of it.”
+It’s about the human and the breath and I didn’t want to add anything else to that essence.”

 One of the biggest components of this project was locating 1,000 singers in Los Angeles.
 “One of the interesting parts of the project was how we have been exploring the city,” Chamblas said. “how we’ve been meeting different communities, and how we’ve been able to build the project.”

 Along with CalArts dance faculty member, Spenser Theberge, Chamblas first began working with each separate group.
-There are 7 colored groups consisting of 200 plus singers and each group was assigned a color, and there is a leader and a sub-conductor for each group.
-Chamblas said that the challenge of organizing such a huge organization was one of the most attractive elements for him.
-“How you choreograph for them, how you make them move together and how you make them move.”
-He said.
-The singers have a score with words to sing, and on top of that he has created movement.
+There were 7 groups of 200 plus singers and each group was assigned a color, a leader and a sub-conductor.
+For Chamblas the challenge of organizing such a huge organization was one of the most attractive elements.
+“How do you choreograph for them, how do you make them move together and how do you make them move.”
+The singers had a score with words to sing and performed the movements created by Chamblas.

-Chamblas explain that “During the performance, Spenser and I will go onstage and make some movement intentions that the singers will then make at the same time that they are singing.
-They are very simple movements, but that make sense when it is 1,000 singers doing that.”
-He said.
-“If you raise your right hand very slowly, but you have 1,000 persons doing that, or if you put your hands in front of your face with 1,000 singers doing that it is amazing.”
+“During the performance, Spenser and I go onstage and make some movement intentions that the singers then make at the same time that they are singing.
+They are very simple movements, but that make sense when 1,000 singers are doing them.”
+Chamblas said.
+“If you raise your right hand very slowly, or if you put your hands in front of your face with 1,000 singers doing that it is amazing.”
 All the gestures are related to different social issues of protest or words that relate to emotions like anxiety.
-These gestures are not an interpretation of these words or actions, but they are close to it.

-The ushers at Disney Hall with inform the audience that they are invited to participate in the movement if they wish.
-“Again, I really think of this as a global, strong experience for all of us 3,000 people, more than you come, listen to something and then you leave.”
-He stressed.
+The ushers at Disney Hall informed the audience that they are invited to participate in the movement if they wish.
+“Again, I really think of this as a global, strong experience for all of us 3,000 people.”